payplug/payplug-woocommerce/README.md

 PlayPlug is a French payment solution allowing small and medium e-commerce companies to accept online payments from Visa, MasterCard and CB cards.

 ### What this product does for you ?
-PayPlug’s primary goal is to meet the specific needs of small and medium e-commerce companies :

 * Simple set up and management
 * Safety
 * Optimized conversion